Elvis10ten/pcas/README.md

 ## Overview

 **PCAS (Peripheral Connection Augmentation System)** artificially augments a Bluetooth peripheral maximum number of concurrent connections.
-Based on user initiated events and hardware configurations PCAS automatically connects/disconnects a profile on a peripheral.
+Based on user-initiated events and hardware configurations PCAS automatically connects/disconnects a profile on a peripheral.
 PCAS can also multiplex to a single sink: For example, on Android, this brings the theoretical maximum audio connections to 30 ([the maximum allowed AudioTrack instances](https://groups.google.com/g/android-platform/c/_tmA8DRg8q4)).

 Basically, a single user with multiple hosts no longer have to manually connect/disconnect each peripheral.
 PCAS does this automatically.
 This works even on cheap peripherals that don't support multiple concurrent connections natively.
 Example scenarios: